Raoul-Jadhav/flightcostprediction/README.md

 # Overview
 Hello all, this regression project is build using Random Forest Regressor. </br>
 Model is train using HyperParameter Tuning</br>
-The reason behind selecting Random Forest is it works well with all kind of data(imbalanced data etc). and with Hyperparameter Tuning it gives better performance
+The reason behind selecting Random Forest is it works well with all kind of data(automatically handle missing values,imbalanced data etc). and with Hyperparameter Tuning it gives better performance

 <h3>Part-1</h3>
 <h4>EDA & OneHot Endcoding</h4></br>